bloesway/csgo_sdk/README.md

 /* */

-this repository was created cuz author removed original sdk, and maybe will not support it now... :(
+this repository was created because author removed original sdk, and maybe will not support it now... :(

 i will support sdk and add new innovations.